Gorgeous George

-George Raymond Wagner (March 23, 1915 – December 26, 1963) was an American professional wrestler known by his ring name Gorgeous George.
-In the United States, during the First Golden Age of Professional Wrestling in the 1940s–1950s, Gorgeous George was one of the biggest stars of the sport, gaining media attention for his outrageous character, which was described as flamboyant and charismatic.
-He was a major national celebrity at his peak, and was largely or even solely responsible for establishing television as a viable entertainment medium, in its early days.
+George Raymond Wagner (March 24, 1915 – December 26, 1963), known by his ring name Gorgeous George, was an American professional wrestler.
+In the United States, during the "First Golden Age" of professional wrestling (1940s–1950s), Gorgeous George was one of the biggest stars of the sport, gaining media attention for his outrageous character, which was described as flamboyant and charismatic.
+He was a major national celebrity at his peak, and was a pioneer of early entertainment television.
 He was posthumously inducted into the Professional Wrestling Hall of Fame in 2002 and the WWE Hall of Fame as part of the Class of 2010.

 Early life

 Wagner, of German heritage, was born March 24, 1915, in Butte, Nebraska.
-For a time, his family lived on a farm near the village of Phoenix in Holt County and probably in Seward County before they moved to Waterloo, Iowa and later Sioux City.
+For a time, his family lived on a farm near the village of Phoenix in Holt County and probably in Seward County, before they moved to Waterloo, Iowa and later Sioux City.
 When he was 7 years old, Wagner's family moved to Houston, Texas, where he associated with kids from a tough neighborhood.
 As a child, he trained at the local YMCA and often staged matches against his friends.

 In 1929, he dropped out of Milby High School at 14, and worked odd jobs to help support his family.
 At this time, he competed at carnivals, where he could earn 35 cents for a win.
-By age 17, he was getting booked by the region's top promoter, Morris Siegel, and in 1938, he won his first title by defeating Buck Lipscomb for Northwest Middleweight crown.
-Moreover, on May 19, 1939, he captured the Pacific Coast Light Heavyweight Championship.
+At age 17, he was getting booked by the region's top promoter, Morris Siegel.
+In 1938, he won his first title by defeating Buck Lipscomb for Northwest Middleweight crown.
+On May 19, 1939, he captured the Pacific Coast Light Heavyweight Championship.